AikidoSec/firewall-node/docs/esbuild.md

 Zen works by intercepting `require()` calls that a Node.js application makes when loading modules.
 This includes modules that are built-in to Node.js, like the `fs` module for accessing the filesystem, as well as modules installed from the NPM registry, like the `pg` database module.

-Bundlers crawl all of the `require()` calls that an application makes to files on disk.
+Bundlers like esbuild crawl all of the `require()` calls that an application makes to files on disk.
 It replaces the `require()` calls with custom code and combines all the resulting JavaScript into one "bundled" file.
 When a built-in module is loaded, such as `require('fs')`, that call can then remain the same in the resulting bundle.

 Zen stops working at this point.
 Zen can continue to intercept the calls for built-in modules but don't intercept calls to third party libraries.
 This means that when you bundle a Zen app with a bundler Zen is likely to capture information about disk access (through `fs`) and outbound HTTP requests (through `http`), but omit calls to third party libraries.